felipe-tobar/Maths-for-ML/README.md

 **Graduate Teaching Assistants (GTAs)**
 - Camilo Carvajal Reyes (Department of Mathematics)
 - Joshua Ong (Department of Electrical and Electronic Engineering)
----

-## 📜 License
-Materials are provided for educational use.
-Please check individual files for licensing information.